There are many enlightenments, in many different domains.

 Don't stop at the first teacher you come to.
 Look for those who have worked on the tricky areas and can guide you without hooks.

-Do question the familiar (like chanting, mantras, visualizations, breathing, gurus, postures, philosophies, specialness, religious beliefs).
+Do question the familiar (like chanting, mantras, visualizations, breathing, rules, postures, philosophies, specialness, religious beliefs).
 Ask the obvious questions.
 Don't be afraid!

 I find it interesting that most everyone will ask more probing questions when buying a new computer... than buying into a new meditation practice.
 Hmmm.